mikeshng/toc/reviews/2022-open-cluster-management-annual.md

 We have built close connections with members in the CNCF organization for project integration.
 We have attended multiple conferences such as KubeCon, DevConf and others.
-We are looking for more user adoptions and community collaborations constantly.
+We are actively looking for more user adoptions and community collaborations.

 ## How the CNCF can help to achieve the upcoming goals